 Cooling and Calibration

 As the hot PVC profile exits the die, it still has some flexibility.
 To solidify and preserve its precise shape, it must be rapidly cooled.
 This is typically achieved using cold water baths, although air cooling or cooling rollers may be employed depending on the product requirements.
-Calibration systems help maintain dimensional accuracy throughout the length of the profile.
+Calibration systems help maintain the dimensional accuracy of products.

 Cutting and Finishing